The American Tubs Walk-in Bath Series

 The perfect tub for your individual needs.

-There are a variety of factors to consider when it comes to pricing a walk-in tub.
+There are a variety of factors to consider when it comes to pricing.

 Standard installation time for a walk-in or handicap bathtub can run between 1-3 days and the cost will depend upon the State in which you reside and the company you choose to work with.